Grien25/LLVM360/README.md

 # LLVM360 Project

-LLVM360 is a modular toolkit and emulator framework for Xbox 360 binaries, focused on reverse engineering, static analysis, and dynamic emulation.
-The project integrates custom tools, recompilers, and open-source components to provide a comprehensive environment for exploring and running Xbox 360 executables.
+LLVM360 is an experimental static recompiler for Xbox 360 software (games and OS), aiming to translate PowerPC machine code from Xbox 360 binaries into native Windows executables.
+Unlike traditional emulators, LLVM360 performs ahead-of-time (AOT) recompilation, producing optimized x86-64 binaries that run natively on PC.
+The project leverages the LLVM compiler framework for code translation and optimization, and implements a partial Xbox 360 runtime environment for compatibility.

-## Project Structure
+## Project Overview

-- **llvm360/Emulator/**: Core emulator implementation for Xbox 360 binaries, using LLVM for code analysis and dynamic recompilation.
-- **llvm360/Naive+/**: Experimental or alternative analysis/recompilation engine for Xbox 360 binaries.
+- **Goal:** Statically recompile Xbox 360 executables (XEX files) into Windows .exe files, enabling games and system software to run on PC without runtime interpretation.
+- **Approach:** Parse and decode PowerPC instructions, translate them to LLVM IR, optimize and compile to x86-64, and link with a custom runtime that emulates Xbox 360 OS calls.
+- **Status:** Core pipeline is functional—XEX loading, instruction decoding, IR generation, and native binary output are implemented.
+Many system calls and advanced CPU features are still in progress.

+## Major Components

+- **llvm360/Naive+/**: Core recompiler—PowerPC instruction decoder, IR generator, and translation logic.
+- **llvm360/Emulator/**: Runtime environment for the recompiled code, including memory management and Xbox 360 OS call emulation (HLE approach).
-- **external/imgui/**: [Dear ImGui](https://github.com/ocornut/imgui) library for building graphical user interfaces in the emulator and tools.
+- **external/imgui/**: [Dear ImGui](https://github.com/ocornut/imgui) for GUI tools and debugging interfaces.
-- **external/recompiler/**: Standalone recompiler and analysis tool with a GUI for project management, memory viewing, and symbol navigation.
+- **external/recompiler/**: Standalone GUI tool for project management, memory viewing, and symbol navigation.
-- **external/xenia/**: [Xenia](https://github.com/xenia-project/xenia) Xbox 360 emulator, included as a submodule for reference and backend support.
+- **external/xenia/**: [Xenia](https://github.com/xenia-project/xenia) Xbox 360 emulator, included for reference and possible backend support.
-- **CMakeLists.txt / CMakeSettings.json**: CMake-based build system for configuring and building all components.
+- **CMakeLists.txt / CMakeSettings.json**: CMake-based build system for all components.
-- **compile.bat**: Windows batch script for building the project.
+- **compile.bat**: Batch script for building the project on Windows.

 ## Features

-- Load, analyze, and emulate Xbox 360 binaries (XEX, ELF, etc.).
+- Load and parse Xbox 360 XEX binaries (with code borrowed from prior recompiler projects).
-- Project-based workflow: create, save, and manage analysis projects.
-- Memory viewer, symbol browser, and disassembly tools.
-- GUI tools built with Dear ImGui for interactive exploration.
-- Integration with Xenia for advanced emulation and debugging.
+- Decode and translate PowerPC instructions to LLVM IR (basic integer/control-flow supported; floating-point/VMX in progress).
+- Generate, optimize, and link x86-64 executables using LLVM and MSVC toolchain.
+- Emulate Xbox 360 OS calls and memory management via a custom runtime (many functions stubbed, some implemented).
+- Early GUI tooling for project management and debugging (ImGui-based, prototype stage).

+## Current Limitations

+- Not all PowerPC instructions are supported (VMX, floating-point, and some special instructions are incomplete).
+- Many Xbox 360 kernel and system calls are stubbed or partially implemented.
+- Multi-threading and synchronization primitives are recognized but not fully functional.
+- No GPU or audio emulation yet—graphics/audio calls are not handled.
+- GUI is in early development; not yet user-facing.

 ## Getting Started

 1. Clone the repository and its submodules.
-2. Install dependencies ([CMake Binary][CMake], [win-llvm][win-llvm], and Visual Studio with the proper tools installed).
+2. Install dependencies ([CMake][CMake], [win-llvm][win-llvm], and Visual Studio with the proper tools installed).
-3. Move the win-llvm files into a folder, for this project we put them in `C:/LLVM19` but developers may change it.
+3. Place win-llvm files in a folder (e.g., `C:/LLVM19`).
-4. Run `cmake -B out -DLLVM_USE_CRT_RELEASE=MT -DCMAKE_PREFIX_PATH=<LLVM_BINS_>` (LLVM_BINS is the root folder where you stored your LLVM libs mine is "C:/LLVM19" for example)
+4. Run `cmake -B out -DLLVM_USE_CRT_RELEASE=MT -DCMAKE_PREFIX_PATH=<LLVM_BINS_>` (replace `<LLVM_BINS_>` with your LLVM libs path).
-5. In the "out/" folder open the `LLVM360.sln`.
-If everything is good and i or you didn't messed up something, it should compile fine
+5. Open `LLVM360.sln` in the `out/` folder and build the solution.

 ## Contributing

 Contributions are welcome!
-Please see the `TODO.md` for guidelines, and open pull requests for discussion.
-Join the [Discord][dis] for better communication!
+See `TODO.md` for guidelines and join the [Discord][dis] for discussion.
+Please open pull requests for code contributions.

 ## License